kernelci/lava-docker/README.md

   boardlist:
     devicename:	Each board must be named by their device-type as "device-type-XX" (where XX is a number)
       type: the LAVA device-type of this device
+      uboot_ipaddr: (optional) a static IP to set in uboot
       macaddr: (Optional) the MAC address to set in uboot
 # One of uart or connection_command must be choosen
       uart: